jamesbont11tyrepo/11tysite/src/posts/2023/11/to-do.md

 Unordered to-do list:

+- Post order is now messed up after changing the posts collection from a glob to a category filter.
+Investigate.
 - Add @media hover queries for touchscreen use with dropdown
 - Rename "header.html" to "head.html" and update shortcodes too
 - Build gallery layout